nedap/archie/README.md

 ### Operational templates

 You can create operational templates of your archetypes.
-Think of operational templates as something you generate from an archetype or template, to more easily work with.
-While a source archetype or even a flattened archetype can still contain 'use_node' for example, these have all been replaced.
-And all use_archetype c_archetype_roots have been replaced with the structure of the arhetype.
-See the OpenEHR OPT2 specification for what it does.
+Think of operational templates as something you generate from an archetype or template to more easily work with it.
+OpenEHR Archetypes allow you to reuse structures inside your archetypes at several places.
+It also allows to embed other archetypes inside your archetype.
+Without operational templates, you would need to build support for these structures into all of your tools.
+Operational templates fix this for you, by replacing the proxies for structure and embedded archetypes in the archetype with a copy of the actual embedded structure.
+For more information about operational templates, see (the documentation at the OpenEHR website)[http://openehr.org/releases/AM/latest/docs/OPT2/OPT2.html].
+Note that ADL 2 operational templates is fundamentally different from the ADL 1.4 OET/OPT format.
+What you used to achieve with OET/OPT is now built into ADL 2 as templates in combination with the operational template creation.
+See (the OpenEHR specification on templates)[http://openehr.org/releases/AM/latest/docs/ADL2/ADL2.html#_templates] on how to work with them.

 To create an Operational Template: